jpshackelford/jpshackelford-blog/README.md

   fileserver: http://127.0.0.1:3000/static (wildcard)
 ```

-Point your web browser to `http://localhost:3000/` to preview the blog site.
-The [watch](https://developer.fermyon.com/spin/v2/running-apps#monitoring-applications-for-changes) command will pick up changes as you save them so you only need to refresh the browser, not restart spin.
+Point your web browser to `http://localhost:3000/` to preview the site.
+The [watch](https://developer.fermyon.com/spin/v2/running-apps#monitoring-applications-for-changes) command will pick up changes as you save them so you only need to refresh the browser rather then restarting spin.

 ## Directory Structure: